sahurtado88/learn/interview qs/Interview.md

 in the projects I have worked on, I have not used this functionality/tool.

-________
-AMWELL

-I feel I have the skills and attitude to carry out the job.
-Additionally, I have studied your company and noticed your passion for technology.
-You are dedicated to transforming care delivery by utilizing technology to make it more accessible and cost-effective

 ____________
 yes I have worked with gitlab CI /Cd but about a year ago because the project I am working on is using githubaction.